davebarfoot/DRBCircularSlider/README.md

 # DRBCircularSlider

-BEWARE: This is me learning/experimenting with SwiftUI and Swift at the same time.
+*BEWARE: This is me learning/experimenting with SwiftUI and Swift at the same time.
-I fully expect to have to refactor this code as I realize the mistakes I've made.
+I fully expect to have to refactor this code as I realize the mistakes I've made.*

-It's fairly rough and ready at the moment, but getting better I think (and I AM actively fiddling with it)
+I have now got this code to a point where I am reasonably happy to start using it.

+This doesn't mean there isn't lots about it I think needs changing, and the way a few things are implemented feel not quite right, but will need some more thought and learning so I don't lurch from one bad implementation ot another.

+When the time presents itself, I will document this better and turn it into a package.

+For now, the code is in DRBCircularSliderViewData and DRBCircularSliderView.swift and example of how to instantiate it are in ContentView.swift.

+Color changes dependant on the value are set in the onAppear and I'm not sure I won't change that at some point.
+At the moment the color changes *must* be specified in ascending order if you want them to work as you'd expect.
+I hope to fix that at some point.
+The color used below the first color change value is that set for the indicator color.

 ## Some Examples